-BrightCare Veterinary Neurological Center is the first state-of-the-art facility and the only veterinary hospital in Southern California to offers stereotactic brain biopsy (neuro-navigation) to animals.
+BrightCare Veterinary Animal Neurology and Imaging is the first state-of-the-art facility and the only veterinary hospital in Southern California to offers stereotactic brain biopsy (neuro-navigation) to animals.
 Stereotactic brain biopsy is a minimally invasive procedure to get brain biopsies.
 This also aids in more accurate and optimal brain surgeries.
 This optimal brain procedure is more commonly used to remove a tumor in people.
-Our BrightCare Veterinary Neurological Center will offer stereotactic brain biopsy procedures on pets for the first time in Southern California.
+Our BrightCare Animal Neurology and Imaging veterinary neurological center will offer stereotactic brain biopsy procedures on pets for the first time in Southern California, providing more accessibility to patients across Long Beach, Corona, Oceanside and other areas.

 What is a Veterinary Neurological Center?

-A Veterinary Neurological Center is a pet hospital that has highly advanced medical equipment and veterinarians who specialize in animal neurology, these veterinarians are also known as animal neurologist.
+A Veterinary Neurological Center is a pet hospital that has highly advanced medical equipment and veterinarians who specialize in animal neurology as neurosurgery, these veterinarians are also known as veterinary neurologist.
 These facilities offer animal neurologist resources to treat and diagnose if our furry friends suffer from seizures, brain and spine disorders, muscles, unusual behavior, balance issues, abnormal gait, and other issues.
-These veterinarians are also board-certified veterinary neurologist that can treat an array of neurology disorders.
+A board-certified veterinary neurologist that can treat an array of neurology disorders.

 Veterinary Neurological Center Services & Medical Equipment